Dr. Yvette Stupart is a clinical counselor and educator. She gives insights on how to experience emotional health and relational well-being.

 Spend time together, as quality time is important to nurture your relationship.
 For example, when you have shared hobbies, this gives you more time together.
 So take interest in what your spouse does, and take the opportunity to spend enjoyable time together.

 On another level, you also need time to discuss issues or problems in the relationship.
-But this should not a time for blaming, but to find common solutions to enhance your marriage. relationships.
+But this should not be a time for blaming, but to find common solutions to enhance your marriage. relationships.

 John Gottman Answers Questions on Making Relationships Work